romaleev/angular-signup-form/README.md

 ## Installation

-Run `npm install -f` to install dependencies.
+Run `npm install --force` to install dependencies.

 Force option used due to version incompatibility of the latest Angular 16 and `angular-i18next`.